 Clinic/Center Healthcare Taxonomy Code 261QA3000X

-As of today, the following are the total number of Augmentative Communication Clinic/Centers nationally, in your state, and near your location.
+As of today, the following are the total number of Augmentative Communication Clinics & Centers nationally, in your State, and near your location.

 Medicare

-The following are the total number of Augmentative Communication Clinic/Centers who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Augmentative Communication Clinics & Centers that accept Medicare in your State, the number that have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

 Augmentative Communication (AAC) clinics/centers offer comprehensive services for individuals with communication disabilities, including evaluations to identify communication needs, recommendations for communication tools (from low-tech picture boards to high-tech speech-generating devices), equipment support, family training, and ongoing support to help people express themselves and connect with others.